nestoralvaro/BLAH2015/README.md

 The initial version of this script (in which this version is based) was created by jmbanda: https://github.com/jmbanda/BLAH2015

 <h3>4_store_json_annotation_in_pubannotation.py</h3>
-This script takes the annotations generated in the previous step and uploads them to pubannotation.
+This script takes the annotations generated in the previous step and uploads these to pubannotation.